mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The signature algorithm specified in the ciphersuite is the mandatory algorithm to be used for signatures in MLSPlaintext and the tree signatures.
-It MUST be the same as the signature algorithm specified in the credential field of the KeyPackage objects in the leaves of the tree (including the InitKeys used to add new members).
+It MUST be the same as the signature algorithm specified in the credential field of the KeyPackage objects in the leaves of the tree (including those used to add new members).

 To disambiguate different signatures used in MLS, each signed value is prefixed by a label as shown below: